loydp/river_flood_alert/README.md

 [x] Start up and wait_time.
 * Every wait_time amount of time, the process will do something

-[] On wait_time get data and print
+[x] On wait_time update data (and print)
-* print proof data is up to date, this likely means adding timestamp
+* print proof data is up to date

-[] On getting data, show last 10 and all predictions
+[] On getting data, show appropriate data
-* show the gage, the last 10 readings, and all predictions
+* E.g. gage, last few readings, all predictions, summary

 [] Find gages that are over minimum threshold and print something else